arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 - To ensure optimal Wi-Fi® connectivity on Opta™, please use the `WiFiFirmwareUpdater` to update with the latest network firmware version.
 This can be done by going to `Examples -> STM32H747_System -> WiFiFirmwareUpdater` on Arduino IDE 2.X.
 Additionally, please ensure that you have the latest __Arduino Mbed OS Opta Boards__ version, which can be checked under `Boards Manager`.
 - [PLC IDE & Arduino Cloud integration example project](assets/Opta_PLCIDE_Cloud.zip) file compatible with Opta™

-***This tutorial requires the latest versions of the PLC IDE & PLC IDE Tools ( >= v 1.0.4 ).
+***This tutorial requires the latest version of the PLC IDE ( >= v 1.0.6 ).
-You can get the latest versions [here](https://www.arduino.cc/en/software#arduino-plc-ide) for the latest PLC IDE and its tools.
+You can get the latest versions [here](https://www.arduino.cc/en/software#arduino-plc-ide) for the latest PLC IDE.
 If it is your first time using the Arduino PLC IDE, we highly recommend you to begin with [Arduino PLC IDE Setup & Device License Activation](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license).***

 ## PLC IDE & Arduino Cloud Integration